 - Requestors may specify additional information to be printed on the certificate, including:

-Format of Certificates Issued BEFORE June 29, 2020
+Format of CFG and COE Issued BEFORE June 29, 2020

 All the options indicated above were also available for certificates issued prior to June 29, 2020.
 FDA asks that importing countries continue to accept certificates issued prior to June 29, 2020 until the certificates expire.